Spirit of Vincennes, Inc

 Spirit of Vincennes, Inc is a non-profit organization dedicated to historic preservation and education in Vincennes and Knox County, Indiana, US.
 The group awards scholarships to graduates from each of the Knox County high schools, and presents a "Long Knife" award to individuals who help promote the history of Knox County.

 Spirit of Vincennes, Inc coordinates reenactors for local history events and meetings.
-It hosts three reenactment events each year.
+It hosts two reenactment events each year.